mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \normalsize

-\autoref{table:combined-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 ![Instruction width type classification performance by model when training on the ISADetect and BuildCross datasets, and testing on the CpuRec dataset \label{fig:combined-instructionwidthtype-by-model}](./images/combined-instructionwidthtype-by-model.png)

 ![Instruction width type classification performance by \ac{ISA} when training on the ISADetect and BuildCross datasets, and testing on the CpuRec dataset \label{fig:combined-instructionwidthtype-by-isa}](./images/combined-instructionwidthtype-by-isa.png)

-\autoref{fig:combined-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.

-\autoref{fig:combined-instructionwidthtype-by-isa} aggregates results across the different models.
+\autoref{fig:combined-instructionwidthtype-by-model} aggregates the results across \acp{ISA}, and \autoref{fig:combined-instructionwidthtype-by-isa} aggregates results across the different models.
+For this target feature, we do see a significant improvement in performance when adding the BuildCross dataset as additional training data.
+The _Simple2d-E_ model performs the best, with an overall accuracy of 79.1% and a standard deviation of 2.6%.

+\FloatBarrier